micaiguai/enum-tool/README.md

 The `enumify` is the core function of the lib.
 It take a array that describe the info of a bunch of `enum`.In single `enum` info obj, the `key` field is matched with the key of `SEX_ENUM`, the `value` is matched with the value of `SEX_ENUM`.
 You can set custom data in `meta` field.
 The `SEX_ENUM` is also a function.
 It takes single `enum` value as params, return associated info.

-## 👾 Compare with traditional Code
+## 👾 Compare with traditional code
 Not use library
 ```ts
 // init enum